EB1A Criteria: What USCIS is Really Looking For

 Requirements: How to Build a Strong EB1A Case

-The EB1A is reserved for those in the following categories: arts, sciences, athletics, education, or business.
-Here, you need to prove either a major internationally recognized award (this would include a Nobel Price, Pulitzer, etc.) or meet at least three of the ten statutorily enumerated criteria.
+The EB1A is reserved for those in the following categories: arts, sciences, athletics, education, or business, and all applicants must satisfy both the EB1A requirements and the broader EB1 eligibility criteria.
+Here, you need to prove either a major internationally recognized award (this would include a Nobel Prize, Pulitzer, etc.) or meet at least three of the ten statutorily enumerated criteria under the EB1 eligibility criteria.

 3. What are the best types of evidence to provide in order to get an approval?